-EMF Testing Surveys / RF Measurement Home Inspection & FAQ Legacy Reference Page
+EMF Testing Surveys / RF Measurement Commercial / Industrial Inspection & FAQ Legacy Reference Page

-* Effective January 1st, 2019 ScanTech will no longer perform residential testing for homeowners and tenants – all services are COMMERCIAL ONLY.
+* Effective January 1st, 2019 ScanTech no longer performs residential testing OR consulting for homeowners and tenants – all services are COMMERCIAL ONLY.
 Instead I will redirect you to a page for resources to other companies and common questions – CLICK HERE.

 I am leaving this archived page for informational use – please disregard any statements implying or stating I still do residential work as I currently don’t have the bandwidth to go back and edit accordingly.
 Thank you!